 The reason for the project: The volume of containers transported by rail in Hungary has grown steadily in recent years.
 Metrans is benefiting from this, especially through the terminal in Budapest, which opened in 2017.
 In the first year, around 250,000 standard containers (TEU) were handled at this facility alone, and the figure had increased to 484,769 TEUper year by 2020.
 By way of comparison, Metrans handled around 470,000 TEU in 2005 for the whole of Europe.

 However, Hungary is of major significance not just for the expansion of the Metrans network to Southern and South-Eastern Europe.
 The network, and specifically the Budapest terminal, are a key component in the New Silk Road.
 Rail freight traffic between Asia and Europe has increased significantly in recent years.
-The coronavirus pandemic and resulting capacity bottlenecks in shipping have given an added boost to this development.
 Since the war in Ukraine started by Russia, however, further developments have become unpredictable.